Aprajita-96/KNN-multiple-linear-regression-hive/README.md

 The formula for multiple linear regression is given below Problems 3 is based on the dataset nyc_taxi_data_2014.csv.gz.
-Problem 3: Find the 5 nearest neighbors (rows) to the first row based on tip_amount, trip_distance, and fare_amount.
+Problem 3: Find the 5 nearest neighbours (rows) to the first row based on tip_amount, trip_distance, and fare_amount.

 The K-Nearest Neighbors algorithm (KNN) is a non-parametric method that is used for classification and regression.
 In both cases, the input consists of the k closest training objects  in a data set.
 In KNN classification, an object is classified by a plurality vote of its neighbors, with the object being assigned to the class most common among its k nearest neighbors (k is a positive integer, typically small).
 In KNN regression, the output is the average of the values of the k nearest neighbors.